 What is the Buyer Experience Lifecycle?

 The Buyer Experience Lifecycle identifies the matrix of interactions a customer has with a product, and extends from the purchase experience through the end of the product’s life.
 A buyer’s experience typically progresses through five stages, and each stage includes six categories of interactions, referred to as “utility levers”.
-The diagram below illustrates this interaction matrix.

 *Buyer Experience Lifecycle diagram is based on the similar model found in Blue Ocean Strategy by Kim & Mauborgne